nttgin/BGPalerter/README.md

 ![BGPalerter](https://massimocandela.com/img/bgpalerter_github_image.png)

+> The tool connects to public data repos (not managed by NTT) and the entire monitoring is done directly in the application (there are no NTT servers involved).

 ## TL;DR (1 minute setup)
 > This section is useful if you don't care about the source code but you just want to run the monitor.
 Instead, if you want to run the source code (which is completely open) or develop, please read directly the documentation.